MicrosoftDocs/MIMDocs/MIMDocs/pam/privileged-identity-management-for-active-directory-domain-services.md

 ---
 # required metadata

-title: What is PAM for ADDS? | Microsoft Identity Manager
+title: What is PAM for ADDS? | Microsoft Docs
 description: Learn about Privileged Access Management, and how it can help you manage and protect your Active Directory environment.
 keywords:
 author: kgremban